marcojdelarosa/marcojdelarosa/README.md

 ## Hey!

-My name's Marco, and I'm an aspiring Software Engineer.
-I'm currently studying Computer Science at Northern Arizona University.
+My name's Marco.
+I'm studying Computer Science at Northern Arizona University.
 I'm constantly trying to create new projects and get better at programming.

 ---